OpenIXCLab/SeC/README.md

 The evaluation instruction can be found in [EVALUATE.md](vos_evaluation/EVALUATE.md).
 To evaluate performance on seen and unseen categories in the LVOS dataset, refer to the evaluation code available [here](https://github.com/LingyiHongfd/lvos-evaluation).

+### 5. Training SeC
+Training instructions can be found in [TRAIN.md](training/TRAIN.md).

+To train SeC on your own dataset, simply organize your data following the format described there.

 ## ❤️ Acknowledgments and License
 This repository are licensed under a [Apache License 2.0](LICENSE).